 7.2 Late Payment Amounts.
 Late Payment Amounts that are owed by Allegheny shall, if not remitted within the time period specified under Section 7.1, be subject to a late payment charge equal to one and one-half percent (1 1/2%) per month of the unpaid amount.
 Such late payment charge shall accrue from the due date of such amount until the date on which it is paid.

 7.3 Disputed Billings.
-In the event that any portion of an invoice submitted pursuant to Section 7.1 hereof is in bona fide dispute, Allegheny shall pay the undisputed amount and shall provide EnronSE with its grounds for disputing the remainder of the bill.
-Upon determination of the correct amount, the remainder, if any, shall be paid by Allegheny with interest as calculated at an annual rate equal to the then-current average yield on Treasury Bills of the United States of America having a term of thirteen weeks, as quoted in the Wall Street Journal as of the date on which the calculation begins accruing from and after the date such payment was made until that date on which such amount is paid.
+In the event that any portion of an invoice submitted pursuant to Section 7.1 hereof is in bona fide dispute, Allegheny shall pay the undisputed amount and shall notify EnronSE in writing with its grounds for disputing the remainder of the bill.
+Upon determination of the correct amount, the remainder, if any, shall be paid by Allegheny with interest as calculated at the Interest Rate accruing from and after the date such payment was made until that date on which such amount is paid.

 7.4 Adjustments.
-If any overcharge or undercharge in any form whatsoever shall at any time be found and the invoice thereof has been paid, the Party that has been paid the overcharge shall refund the amount of the overcharge to the other Party with interest as calculated at the Interest Rate, and the Party that has been undercharged shall pay the amount of the undercharge to the other Party interest as calculated at the Interest Rate within thirty (30) Days after final determination thereof; provided, however, that no retroactive adjustment shall be made for any overcharge or undercharge beyond a period of twenty-four (24) months from the date of the invoice in which such overcharge or undercharge was first included.
+If any overcharge or undercharge in any form whatsoever shall at any time be found and the invoice thereof has been paid, the Party that has been paid the overcharge shall refund the amount of the overcharge to the other Party with interest as calculated at the Interest Rate, and the Party that has been undercharged shall pay the amount of the undercharge to the other Party interest as calculated at the Interest Rate within thirty (30) Days after final determination thereof; provided however, that no retroactive adjustment shall be made for any overcharge or undercharge beyond a period of twenty-four (24) months from the date of the invoice in which such overcharge or undercharge was first included.

 Audit Rights.
 The Parties shall keep complete and accurate records, meter readings and memoranda of their operations under this Agreement and shall maintain such data for a period of at least two (2) years after the completion of each month hereunder.
 Either Party, at its sole expense, during business hours and following advance notice, shall have the right to examine and inspect all such records, meter readings and memoranda insofar as may be necessary for the purpose of ascertaining the reasonableness and accuracy of all relevant data, estimates, statements or charges submitted to it hereunder.

-Credit .
+Credit Support.

+"Material Adverse Change" Event of Default.
+In addition to the Events of Default set forth in Section 9 hereof, the occurrence of a Material Adverse Change (as defined below) shall be an Event of Default unless within five (5) Business Days after requested by the EnronSE, Allegheny establishes and maintains for so long as the Material Adverse Change is continuing either cash or Letters of Credit in form and amount acceptable to EnronSE.
+"Material Adverse Change" means (i) with respect to Allegheny, at any time (a) Allegheny shall have long-term, senior, unsecured debt not supported by third party credit enhancement that is (x) rated by S&P below "BBB-" or (y) is rated by Moody's below "Baa3" or (z) is not rated by either S&P and/or Moody's.
+For purposes hereof, "Moody’s" means Moody’s Investor Services, Inc. or its successor, "S&P" means the Standard & Poor’s Rating Group (a division of McGraw-Hill, Inc.) or its successor, and "Letter of Credit" means one or more irrevocable, transferable standby letters of credit from a major U.S. commercial bank or a foreign bank with a U.S. branch office, with such bank having a credit rating of at least "A-" from S&P or "A3" from Moody’s.